zalando-incubator/es-operator/docs/GETTING_STARTED.md

 kubectl -n es-operator-demo get eds
 ```

-The ES Operator creates a StatefulSet, which will spawn the Pods.
+The ES Operator creates a StatefulSet, which will spawn the Pod.
 This can take a few minutes depending on your network and cluster performance.

 ```
 kubectl -n es-operator-demo get sts